I’m an introvert who likes to think in my head a lot. I have glasses that make me look smart, though whether I am is still up for debate.

 Im a self-taught, college-educated, lifetime student of web design and have a deep passion for it.

 I have over 5 years of professional experience creating effective, beautiful websites.
-I have touched over 100 different websites at this point, whether it be by design changes, content updates, or speed optimization.
+I have touched over 100 different websites at this point, whether it be by design changes, content updates, speed optimization, or more.
 I have worked on some more notable websites like Toyota, Banh Mi Boys (Vietnamese Cuisine Restaurant in Toronto), Sugar Suite (Bakery in Oakville), and even the Toronto Financial District website.

 I continue to learn more and perfecting my style every day both through my job and after-hours through articles (NN Group), YouTube, and personal projects.

-In time I see myself becoming a leader or playing a role in promoting great web design according to web and user experience standards so I teach up-and-coming web designers to create effective websites – to make the internet a more beautiful and usable place.
+In time I see myself becoming a leader or playing a role in promoting great web design according to web and user experience standards.
+I want to teach up-and-coming web designers to create better and more effective websites – to make the internet a more beautiful and usable place.